eross156/nonvanishing-a2-on-new-subspace/README.md

-# Nonvanishing Second Coefficient on the Newspace
+# Nonvanishing Second Coefficient on the New Subspace

 In the paper [Nonvanishing of Second Coefficients of Hecke Polynomials on the Newspace](https://arxiv.org/abs/2407.11694), we showed that `a2^new(2,N,k)` and  `a2^new(4,N,k)` are nonvanishing for sufficiently large `N+k`.
 This repository contains code to check the finitely many remaining cases.